Sams-Ddev/printf/README.md

 ## Installation

-To use the `printf` library in your C projects, follow these steps:
+To use the `printf` library in your C projects first ensure you are bright, then follow these steps:

 1. Clone the `printf` repository to your local machine: